Racism, misogyny, death threats: Why can’t the booming video-game industry curb toxicity?

 Toxic origins

-Her parents would routinely notice her dejected look after playing and things got so bad at one point that she went to her local police chief over threats of swatting, the practice of placing a bogus police call with the intent of catalyzing a SWAT team to respond to a person’s home.
-Such an incident in 2017 resulted in the death of Kansan Shane Gaskill, 20, with the perpetrator, California-based Tyler Barriss, 26, ultimately pleading guilty to 51 federal counts in November 2018 and sentenced to 20-25 years in prison.
+Her parents would routinely notice her dejected look after playing, and things got so bad at one point that she went to her local police chief over threats of swatting, the practice of placing a bogus police call with the intent of catalyzing a SWAT team to respond to a person’s home.
+Such an incident in 2017 resulted in the death of Kansan Shane Gaskill, 20, with the perpetrator, California-based Tyler Barriss, 26, ultimately pleading guilty to 51 federal counts in November 2018 and facing a sentence of 20 to 25 years in prison.

-“It certainly looks like the effect on adolescents and children in general is quite negative," said Joy Osofosky, Head of Pediatric Mental Health at Louisiana State University.
-"There’s a higher incidence of depression ... those who are bullied can become bullies.”
+“It certainly looks like the effect on adolescents and children in general is quite negative,” said Joy Osofsky, head of pediatric mental health at Louisiana State University.
+“There’s a higher incidence of depression … those who are bullied can become bullies.”

 She added that there have been reports suggesting a link between online bullying and increases in depression, and perhaps even suicide, noting females experience higher incidences of depression overall than men.
 There is also a tendency for such behavior to go unreported, particularly by younger gamers.
-The gaming audience also tends to skew young, with almost three-quarters of Americans ages 14-to-21 having either played or watched multiplayer online games or competitions in the previous year, according to a 2018 Washington Post-University of Massachusetts Lowell poll.
+The gaming audience also tends to skew young, with almost three-quarters of Americans ages 14 to 21 having either played or watched multiplayer online games or competitions in the previous year, according to a 2017 poll by The Washington Post and the University of Massachusetts at Lowell.

 [From March: Teenagers are fueling a video gaming tidal wave]

-Anonymity also plays a major role as a motivator and enabling factor for toxic players, according to Osofosky and industry insiders.
+Anonymity also plays a major role as a motivator and enabling factor for toxic players, according to Osofsky and industry insiders.

 “Why don’t people drive 100 miles an hour past a police car?
 Why do they brake?
 Why don’t they break out a line of coke in front of a cop?
 Because they know they’ll be caught,” said Michael Pachter, a research analyst at Wedbush Securities.
 “If you think you’ll be caught, you won’t be toxic.”